Reel

 The short answer

 Reel and Fields both turn your iPhone into a recorder, but they are made for different jobs.
 Fields is a single-track field recorder and sound library.
-You capture a sound, tag it with a location, a photo or a note, then clean it up with a deep editing toolkit and a pre-roll buffer that reaches back up to 20 seconds.
+You capture a sound, tag it with a location, a photo or a note, then clean it up with a deep editing toolkit and a pre-roll buffer that reaches back up to 20 seconds, much further than Reel's.
 Reel is a 4-track recorder for layering musical ideas, with overdub, looping and a tape-style jog wheel.
+It catches the start of a sound too now: a pre-roll buffer so the press never clips the front, a wait-for-sound mode that arms a take and lets the first sound trigger it at the threshold, and one-press starts from the Action Button, Control Center or Siri without opening the app.
 If you collect ambiences and found sounds to file away, Fields is built for exactly that.
 If you want to stack takes into a song, Reel is the multitracker.

 Feature comparison